10 Best HVAC Companies in Crestline, CA

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In Crestline, you'll probably want to choose a unit that's on the higher end of this range.
 For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Crestline, you might be able to make do with a lower-capacity furnace.
+In Crestline, you may be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient:

-• Make sure your air ducts remain clean, and clean or change your air filters regularly.
+• Keep your air ducts clean and clean or change your air filters on a regular basis.

-• Schedule regular inspections to take care of issues as they arise.
+• Schedule regular inspections to take care of problems as they arise.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.

 • Install a smart thermostat.
-If you aren't able to purchase one, try to keep the temperature indoors as close to the outside temperature as is comfortable.
+If you aren't able to purchase one, try keeping the temperature indoors as close to the outside temperature as is comfortable.

-• When replacing part of your system, see if there are Energy Star-certified or other environmentally friendly options.
+• When you need to replace part of your HVAC system, see if there are Energy Star-certified or similar environmentally friendly options.

 Other Crestline, CA Home Services